rails-api/active_model_serializers/docs/rfcs/0000-namespace.md

 ## Renaming of class and modules

-When moving some content to the new namespace we can find some names that does not make much sense like `ActiveModelSerializers::Adapter::JsonApi`.
+When moving some content to the new namespace we can find some names that does not make much sense like `ActiveModel::Serializer::Adapter::JsonApi`.
 Discussion of renaming existing classes / modules and JsonApi objects will happen in separate pull requests, and issues, and in the google doc https://docs.google.com/document/d/1rcrJr0sVcazY2Opd_6Kmv1iIwuHbI84s1P_NzFn-05c/edit?usp=sharing